horsemenoftheHopocalypse/astroplate/src/content/sections/brewer-spotlight.md

       - question: "Why do you homebrew?"
         answer: "I love the mad science of it all.
 Not only am I making delicious beer that I can share with friends and family, but I get to be the “Doc Brown” behind the scenes.
 I get to develop my own recipes, tinkering all the time, and really customize the beers to my own tastes.
 While experimenting with recipes is a blast, and brewing even more fun…honestly, it’s also gratifying to get inebriated on beer that I made from water, barley, and hops in my own garage."

+  - name: "John Bates"
+    avatar: "/images/bates-spotlight.jpg"
+    designation: "Homebrewer"
+    date: "October 3, 2022"
+    questions:
+      - question: "Tell us about your first batch of homebrew.
+When did you start?"
+        answer: "My first batch was one gallon a version of Joe’s Ancient Orange Mead.
+Honey, water, yeast, one orange quartered, one cinnamon stick, four cloves.
+It wasn’t too bad but the cloves overpowered the mead.
+One day, I would like to repeat the mead but use the better mead processes."

+      - question: "What's your favorite beer you've ever brewed?"
+        answer: "Rum barrel aged tropical stout.
+It was a style I never tasted so it was a complete chance."

+      - question: "What about your biggest brew-fail?"
+        answer: "I attempted to heat pasteurized bottles of a sweet mead but waited too long before the pasteurization process.
+Every bottle was a very carbonated fountain upon opening."

+      - question: "What's your go-to commercial beer?"
+        answer: "Weihenstephaner Helles"

+      - question: "What's in your fermenter now?"
+        answer: "art Cherry Buckwheat Session Mead"

+      - question: "What's your favorite BJCP style to brew?
+To drink?"
+        answer: "Anything German, British or mead"

+      - question: "Tell us about your brewery.
+What does your set-up look like?"
+        answer: "Anvil Foundry, fermentation buckets and a freezer with temperature control as a fermentation chamber"

+      - question: "Why do you homebrew?"
+        answer: "It gives me a creative outlet which is fun to share with others."

   - name: "Brian Schoolcraft"
     avatar: "/images/schooly-spotlight.jpeg"
     designation: "Homebrewer"